Birding & Spring Nature

 Availability is limited.
 For reservations, please call .

-MEET OUR PROGRAM LEADERS
+PAST PROGRAM LEADERS

 Kurt has devoted his life to birds and nature in all forms and enjoys spending time on ocean shores and Adirondack mountain tops.
 He has a BS and MS from the SUNY College of Environmental Science and Forestry at Syracuse and spent a summer deep in the north woods of the Upper Peninsula of Michigan studying boreal flora and ornithology.
 His furthest travels have taken him to Mt.
 Everest base camp and Mandalay.
 He has worked as a freelance artist, environmental educator, wetland scientist, and is currently an environmental scientist with Greenman-Pedersen, Inc. Consultants in Albany.